Handling The Debts & Taxes Of The Decedent In Probate

 - When court and attorney fees are paid.

 - How to notify creditors of a testator’s passing.

 - and more…

 Sometimes the personal representative must identify and notify the deceased individual’s creditors and handle outstanding debts.
-When you file a probate, you must complete a notice to creditors in the newspaper, which is automatically completed for clients as part of our estate planning services.
+When you file a probate, you must complete a notice to creditors in the newspaper, which is automatically completed for clients as part of our probate services.

 Sometimes we get claims; however, it is up to the personal representative to decide whether the claim is factual.
-If the representative decides the claim is inaccurate, then it’s up to the creditor to file a suit into the probate to establish that.
+If the representative decides the claim is inaccurate, then it’s up to the creditor to file a suit into the probate to establish that the claim is valid.

 This series of events only happen if you’re in a dependent administration and have a mortgage on a property.
 When determining how to proceed, we tend to ask: